-In August 2023, Jackson College partnered with Parsons Environment & Infrastructure Group Inc. out of Grand Rapids to conduct an exhaustive campus wide Facility Condition Assessment.
-The assessment will include a review of all campus buildings, as well as the campus site (parking, sidewalks, etc.).
-A draft report is expected by November 1, 2023.
-The report will be used to determine existing deferred maintenance liabilities and will inform short- and long-term capital investment and maintenance budgeting and planning.
+In August 2023, Jackson College partnered with Parsons Environment & Infrastructure Group Inc. out of Grand Rapids to conduct an exhaustive campus wide Facilities Condition Assessment.
+The report, which was received in January 2024 included an assessment of all campus buildings, as well as the campus site (parking, sidewalks, etc.).
+The report identified deficiencies in each building in one of three broad categories, Operations/Maintenance, Code Compliance and Capital Renewal.
+The lists are being used to determine existing deferred maintenance liabilities and will inform short- and long-term capital investment and maintenance budgeting and planning which is in process now.